 What is the Wisconsin use tax?

 Use tax is the counterpart of sales tax.
-Use tax must be paid when Wisconsin sales tax (state, county, and stadium) is not charged and no exemption applies.
+Use tax must be paid when Wisconsin sales tax (state and county) is not charged and no exemption applies.
 If you purchase taxable items from retailers who do not collect Wisconsin sales tax or bring taxable items into Wisconsin from other states or foreign countries, you owe use tax.

 What if I already paid tax in another state?